De'Ante Saunders

-De'Ante Tymon "Pop" Saunders (pronounced dee-AHN-tay) (born September 19, 1992) is an American former professional football defensive back.
-He played college football at Tennessee State.
+De'Ante Tymon "Pop" Saunders (pronounced dee-AHN-tay) (born September 19, 1992) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Tennessee State Tigers.
 He was signed as an undrafted free agent by the Cleveland Browns.

 High school

 Saunders attended DeLand High School where he played running back and defensive back.
 During his sophomore season DeLand advanced through the playoffs, losing state championship.
 As a junior, he rushed for 1,634 yards and 23 touchdowns.
 DeLand once again reached the state championship game.
 As a senior, Saunders, as a running back, rushed the ball 25 times for 140 yards and two touchdowns while catching one pass for one yard.

 While at DeLand, he was named the 2009, he was named Class 6A First-team All-State defensive back and All-Central Florida Defensive Player of the Year by the Orlando Sentinel.
 In 2010 Class 6A Florida Athletic Coaches Association Player of the Year for Seminole and Volusia counties.
 He was also teammates with future NFL running back Mike Gillislee.
 While being recruited, Saunders chose Florida over South Carolina, Ole Miss, Clemson, Cincinnati, South Florida and Florida International.